wonsunahn/CS1622_Fall2024/projects/1/README.md

 https://docs.github.com/en/codespaces/developing-in-a-codespace/using-source-control-in-your-codespace#committing-your-changes

 Your Codespace will only get deleted if you manually delete it, unless you leave a Codespace idle for 30 days.
-A week before the 30 daya, GitHub will warn you that the Codespace will be garbage collected, and if you don't take any action, it will delete the container.
+A week before the 30 days, GitHub will warn you that the Codespace will be garbage collected, and if you don't take any action, it will delete the container.
 I can't think of a scenario where this would happen for our projects unless you completely forget to push your